mlarocca/mlarocca.github.com/_posts/2014-03-07-this_pointer_is_evil.markdown

 Do you think that anything changes now?
 Of course not!

-Turns out that, if you assign a method to a variable (either by explicitily assigning it to a var or by passing it as a parameter), the Function object you are storing won't retain the information about its context, so when invoked it will be invoked as... a function (since it is one!).
+Turns out that, if you assign a method to a variable (either by explicitily storing it in a **_var_** or by passing it as a parameter), the **_Function_** object you are storing won't retain the information about its context, so when called it will be invoked as... a function (since it is one!).

-Therefore the this pointer will be inconsistent with what the way we'd expect the function to be used.
+Therefore the **_this_** pointer will be inconsistent with what the way we'd expect the function to be used.
 Since we have no control on how a user of our libraries will use it, using references to **this** in public methods (methods that, directly or indirectly, can be called from outside our module) is simply **UNSAFE**.

 ## A simple solution